 Prerequisites: PSYC 335.
 Fulfills: CAPS Goal Area 2 and CAPS Goal Area 5.
 Special Notes: Concurrent registration with HUSE 405 recommended.
-Cross-listed with PSYC 400.

 HUSE 405 • Family Social Policy 3 Credits

 An examination of the linkages of family with societal systems and the consequences of policy for family life.
 An exploration of community resources and strategies for serving families.